Skip to content

 What’s Right for You: CBD vs. THC

-To find the product that is right for you, consider your tolerance, method of consumption and desired outcome.
-For relief without any psychoactive effects, a high CBD product is best.
-Don’t rule out the therapeutic properties of THC, though.
-THC is very powerful in reducing stress, but with a powerful effect comes powerful side effects — namely psychoactive effects.
-Topical THC products, however, do not cause psychoactive effects.
-If you’re interested in reaping the benefits of cannabis without the accompanying “high,” try THCa — the non-psychoactive cannabinoid found in raw cannabis and live cannabis plants.
+To find the product and ratio that’s right for you, consider your individual tolerance, preferred method of consumption, and desired experience.
+For those looking for options without psychoactive effects, high-CBD products are available.
+THC is another key cannabinoid with distinctive properties.
+Topical THC products, however, are not associated with psychoactive effects.
+Those interested in cannabis products without the “high” may also explore THCa—the non-psychoactive cannabinoid found in raw cannabis and live cannabis plants.

 Jacquelyn Nause is a contributing writer with specialties in cannabis, real estate and wellness.
 She enjoys traveling with her husband, being a doting mother to her two incredible kids and enjoying the beautiful Pacific Northwest playground.